 2.In the drop-down menu, click Text Variables.

-Also, in this section, you can load and save your variables from/to an external file.
+•In the User Variables section, you can add and edit user-defined variables by using the appropriate buttons.
+In this section, you can also load and save the variables from/to an external file.

 Insert a Text Variable in a Topic or Template